NicoHood/HoodLoader2/Readme.md

 $ sudo make
 ```

+HoodLoader2 Beta compiles with exactly 4000 bytes with a Raspberry Pi.

 ### How to compile with Ubuntu (avr-gcc 4.8.1)

 On Ubuntu you can use the newer toolchain which saves ~50 bytes of memory.